AshwaniCoding/ShoppersStop_Automation/README.md

-# Capstone Project - Automation Testing for Shoppers Stop & Restful Booker API
+# Automation Testing for Shoppers Stop & Restful Booker API

 ## Overview
 This project demonstrates the use of Selenium, Java, and Cucumber for automating testing of both the **Shoppers Stop** website and mobile app.
 Additionally, the project implements **API testing** for the **Restful Booker** API service to verify booking-related functionality.